chriskirknielsen/chriskirknielsen.com/src/en/pages/acknowledgements.md

 ### Gear

 -   [2019 16" MacBook Pro](https://www.apple.com/macbook-pro-16/) (Intel Core i7, 16 GB RAM and 500 GB SSD)
-    A good computer with a real Escape key, after all these years with a virtual one.
+    A good computer with a real Escape key, after all these years with a fake touchscreen one.
 -   [Dell U2518D Monitor](https://www.amazon.com/Dell-LED-Lit-Monitor-U2518D-Compatibility/dp/B075KGLYRL?linkCode=as2&tag=ratcgala-20)
     A big screen for big code.
 -   [Autonomous AI ErgoChair 2](https://www.autonomous.ai/office-chairs/ergonomic-chair/?rid=7a4b2c) _(disclaimer: contains a referral ID, gives you a discount)_